Concordium/concordium-ledger-app/README.md

 ```

 ## Building and deploying application to Ledger Nano S

-Start by following the [official guide](https://developers.ledger.com/docs/nano-app/quickstart/) to
+Ledger has documentation on [how to build an application](https://developers.ledger.com/docs/nano-app/build/) and [load it onto a Nano S](https://developers.ledger.com/docs/nano-app/load/), using a docker image.
-set your environment up correctly with the required dependencies.
-Note that it is important to use the correct
-version of `clang` for the build to work (currently 9.0.0, as linked by Ledger [here](https://developers.ledger.com/docs/nano-app/deepdive/)).
+If you try to setup your local environment to build, note that it is important to use the correct version of `clang` for the build to work (currently 9.0.0).
 If your version is incompatible, then it is quite likely that you will see an error stating that
 `ld.lld doesn't exist`.

 The Makefile is responsible for loading the application onto the device.
 This is done with the load